Not-8-Bit/not8bit-menu-standalone/README.md

 ```
 ## Step Three
 ```

-Then you have to add or change this line 'icon = 'image.png',' where you have your menu events defined in each of your resources.
+Then you have to add or change this line 'icon = 'image.png',' where you have your menu events defined in each of your resources
 ```

 ## EXAMPLE MENU
 ```
 RegisterNetEvent('not8bit-script:client:openAnotherMenuOrSomething', function()
     local containerMenu = {
         {